Content

 Published 07/16/2024

 Think of minoxidil as exercise for your hair: If you stop going to the gym after a year, you’ll see a backslide in your gains, regardless of the progress you’ve made.
-Likewise, results from minoxidil are permanent — unless you stop using it.
+Likewise, results from minoxidil will continue to be visible — unless you stop using it.

 Here, we’ll explain how minoxidil works, its permanence, how long you can expect to see hair gains, how to help your new hair stick around, and how to make the most of the medication.

-Oral minoxidil is FDA-approved to treat high blood pressure (hypertension), and it’s sometimes prescribed off-label for hair loss.
+Oral minoxidil isn’t typically taken to grow hair, as it is FDA-approved to treat high blood pressure (hypertension).
+However, it’s sometimes prescribed off-label for hair loss.
 Off-label use is when a medication is prescribed for something it’s not FDA-approved for.

-While it’s been used for over 35 years as a hair loss treatment, researchers still aren’t entirely sure exactly how minoxidil works — but they do know it works.
+While it’s been used for over 35 years as a hair loss treatment, researchers still aren’t entirely sure exactly how minoxidil works — but they do know that it does work.

 Here’s what we know about how minoxidil works: